PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 QEC instruction port types may be concrete or parameterized.
 A type variable binds properties from an input and can be referenced by later inputs and outputs.
-This supports three useful levels of specificity without changing the circuit IR.
+This supports three useful levels of specificity without changing the generic instruction model.

 ### Generic over patch parameters